-With 'A.I.' and 'Minority Report,' Steven Spielberg Redefined His Work for a New Century
+21st Century Spielberg Podcast: With 'A.I.' and 'Minority Report,' Steven Spielberg Redefined His Work for a New Century

-With ‘A.I.’ and ‘Minority Report,’ Steven Spielberg Redefined His Work for a New Century
+21st Century Spielberg Podcast: With ‘A.I.’ and ‘Minority Report,’ Steven Spielberg Redefined His Work for a New Century

-(Welcome to 21st Century Spielberg, an on-going column that examines the challenging, sometimes misunderstood 21st century filmography of one of our greatest living filmmakers, Steven Spielberg.
+(Welcome to 21st Century Spielberg, an ongoing column and podcast that examines the challenging, sometimes misunderstood 21st century filmography of one of our greatest living filmmakers, Steven Spielberg.
 First up: A.I. and Minority Report.)

 “What if Peter Pan grew up?” pondered the tagline of Steven Spielberg’s 1991 fantasy Hook.
 It was an intriguing premise: what would happen if the perpetual child – the boy who refused to get older – embraced the cold, stark, finite nature of adulthood?
 Of course, the compelling concept of this tagline is all but forgotten in the runtime of Hook, where the adult Peter Pan quickly reverts to childhood in order to save the day.
 Still, what a notion!